lspector/Clojush/README.txt

           - Changed pushgp to take keyword arguments rather than a parameter map.
 NOTE: this requires calls to pushgp to be written differently.
             Updated examples to reflect this.
+10200921: - Removed random-element in favor of rand-nth.
+          - Cleaned up indentation, miscellaneous other cosmetic things.
+          - Added namespaces for all example files.